 A GFCI outlet uses a Ground Fault Circuit Interrupter designed by Charles Dalziel in 1961.
-A GFCI outlet prevents people from becoming shocked or electrocuted should they come in contact with an open electrical current.
+This outlet prevents people from becoming shocked or electrocuted should they come in contact with an open electrical current.

 What Is A GFCI Outlet Designed to Do?

 A ground fault can occur when someone touches an open electrical current and the electricity tries to reach the ground through that person.
 The person creates what is referred to as an unintended path for the electricity.
 A GFCI outlet is designed to shut off the power and prevent this from happening.

-A GFCI outlet works by monitoring how much electricity is sent through the black (hot) wire and how much is received by the white (neutral) wire in an outlet.
-If the GFCI outlet detects a difference of greater than 4 or 5 milliamps, it shuts off the power supply.
+It works by monitoring how much electricity is sent through the black (hot) wire and how much is received by the white (neutral) wire in an outlet.
+If the outlet detects a difference of greater than 4 or 5 milliamps, it shuts off the power supply.

 As little as 100 to 200 milliamps (0.1 to 0.2 amps) can be fatal to humans.
 A GFCI outlet is designed to react within 1/30 of a second.
 This almost instantaneous response shuts off the power and is what can save your life.

 A Real-World Example of How a GFCI Outlet Works

 GFCI Canadian Electrical Code

 In Canada, a GFCI outlet should be installed if the outlet is within 2.5 metres of the earth or any water source, such as in your bathroom, your kitchen, near your pool, or your garage.
-In essence, install a GFCI outlet in any place where water or the ground could come into contact with electricity.
+In essence, install them in any place where water or the ground could come into contact with electricity.